 THE MAZARRON GUNS – CABO DE TINOSO On the other side of the Cartagena bay is another disused military gun battery – bigger and more impressive than the guns of Portman.
 It has also been partly restored.
 A bit tricky to find but take the 332 road out of Cartagena towards Mazarron, heading for La Azohia.
 Before reaching La Azohia, follow the sign for Campillo de Adentro and drive up the narrow windy road to the carpark at the battery.
 Its construction is Disneyesque, with turrets and towers and one remaining gun.
 Again with spectacular views out over the Mediterranean and the Cartagena bay.

 La Manga and the surrounding area offer a wide range of restaurants, for all budgets and tastes.
-There are a wide variety in La Manga Club and in La Manga itself.
+There is a wide variety in La Manga Club and in La Manga itself.
 Cabo de Palos, as mentioned, offers many restaurants specialising in fish dishes and paella.
 In the Tomás Maestre marina there are numerous restaurants, offering Spanish and international cuisine, overlooking the sea.
 This is an ideal place in which to enjoy the spectacular sun setting over the Mar Menor.
 Here we would suggest SUGAR & SPICE, despite its name, a French restaurant, offering wonderful crêpes and other à la carte dishes.
 BE SURE TO BOOK!
 Also, you will find there DI MARE, an Italian restaurant, which we recommend for pizzas, as well as for children’s’ meals.
 They are also open earlier than many other Spanish restaurants.
 On the Strip at km 8, try also AREA SUNSET, on the beach and offering good food.
 Or BAMBOO, next to PequePark, great for barbecued steaks at a very reasonable price.
 There are many more, so ask us for ideas.